-- 1. The field instructor must hold either a baccalaureate or master's degree in social work, be licensed or eligible to be licensed to practice social work in the state of Kansas, and have two years of post-social work degree direct practice experience. - 2.
-If an agency is utilized for practicum placement that does not employ a licensed or license-eligible social worker, the Social Work Program will arrange for field instruction to be provided by a qualified social worker outside of the agency and the agency will assign a task supervisor to oversee the activities of the student.
-The task supervisor to whom the student is assigned should possess an understanding of and commitment to the purposes and values of social work and social work education. - 3.
-The field instructor has an interest in teaching and willingness to invest in developing ongoing teaching skills through reading, workshops and meetings sponsored by this or other accredited social work programs. - 4.
+- 1. A qualified field instructor must hold a master's degree in social work, be licensed or eligible to be licensed to practice social work in the state of Kansas and have two years of post-social work degree direct practice experience. - 2.
+If an agency is utilized for practicum placement that does not employ a licensed or licenseeligible social worker, the Social Work Program will arrange for field instruction to be provided by a qualified social worker outside of the agency and the agency will assign a task supervisor to oversee the activities of the student.
+The task supervisor to whom the student is assigned should possess an understanding of and commitment to the purposes and values of social work and social work education.

+- 3. The field instructor has an interest in teaching and willingness to invest in developing ongoing teaching skills through reading, workshops and meetings sponsored by this or other accredited social work programs. - 4.
 The field instructor has knowledge of the community, the agency and its relations to other local services. - 5.
-The field instructor has the ability to help students translate theoretical knowledge into professional practice. - 6.
-The field instructor is able to respond imaginatively and creatively in developing field experience relating to the school's educational objectives. - 7.
+The field instructor can help students translate theoretical knowledge into professional practice. - 6.
+The field instructor can respond imaginatively and creatively in developing field experience relating to the school's educational objectives. - 7.
 The field instructor has available time and enthusiasm to carry on the responsibilities of field instruction. - 8.
 The field instructor agrees to provide meaningful direct service activities for the student's learning that include learning opportunities with individuals, families, groups, organizations, and communities. - 9.
-The field instructor understands his/her role as gatekeeper and agrees to work with the field liaison to address any issues of concern with the student's work, develop a plan of action for enhancing the student's practice opportunities and professional growth, and evaluate the student's progress and demonstration of competencies.
+The field instructor understands their role as gatekeeper and agrees to work with the field liaison to address any issues of concern with the student's work, develop a plan of action for enhancing the student's practice opportunities and professional growth, and evaluate the student's progress and demonstration of competencies.